 Today the overall economy of the St. Vincent and the Grenadines revolves around agriculture, with bananas and coconut palms the major cash crops.

 Tourism is a growing business (especially on St. Vincent), but on the outer islands, smaller crowds, isolated beaches and quiet days are the norm.
+It currently has a population of 103,537.

 St Vincent and the Grenadines PhotographsYoung local woman...